-In the Khmer language: Preăh Réachéanachâkr Kâmpŭchea (ព្រះរាជាណាចក្រ កម្ពុជា), or the “Land of Kâmpŭchea’,it was already known as Cambodia in the first half of the 1500s, as recorded in the diaries of Antonio Pigafetta in “Report of the first trip around the world” drawn up during the first circumnavigation of the globe made together with Ferdinand Magellan.
+Khmer language: Preăh Réachéanachâkr Kâmpŭchea (ព្រះរាជាណាចក្រ កម្ពុជា), or the“Land of Kâmpŭchea.” is known by the name of Cambodia as early as the first half of the 1500s as recorded in Antonio Pigafetta’s diaries in the“Report of the First Voyage Around the World” written during the first circumnavigation of the globe made with Ferdinand Magellan.

-An East Indochina country, Cambodia is marked by the Mê Kông River (Tonlé Thom or Great River), which comes from as far away as Tibet, and the large Tonlé Sap Lake, which is also the country’s primary fishing resource.
+A country in eastern Indochina, Cambodia is marked by the Mê Kông River(Tonlé Thom or Great River), which comes from as far away as Tibet, and the great Tonlé Sap Lake, which is also the country’s main fishing resource.

-The Land of Kâmpŭchea owes its kingship to the Khmer Empire, which left us, in addition to the fascinating capital Phnom Penh, some of the world’s most unique sites, such as the Angkor Temples.
+The Land of Kâmpŭchea owes its royalty to theKhmer Empire, which has left us, in addition to the fascinating capital Phnom Penh, some of the world’s most unique sites such as, for example, the Temples of Angkor.

 The population, predominantly animist, dedicated to the cult of the dead and ancestors, follow Theravada Buddhism.
 With 96% of the inhabitants practising it, this is considered the state religion.
 A small Muslim community, Cham (2%), also resides in the country, while Christianity is widespread in some mountain tribes.

-It is a workshop, but it is not: it is about learning a trade in the field.
+It is a workshop but it is not: it is about learning a trade in the field.

 Cambodia 2019 is designed for a team of up to four people.